-- 2. Having considered the divine names that reveal God's supremacy, we will now consider one of the most beautiful declarations of the supremacy of God in the Scriptures.
+- Having considered the divine names that reveal God's supremacy, we will now consider one of the most beautiful declarations of the supremacy of God in the Scriptures.
 Read I Chronicles 29:11 until you are familiar with its contents, and then answer the following questions. - a.
-What are the six attributes and rights that are ascribed to God? - (1) G. From the Hebrew word gedolah.
+What are the six attributes and rights that are ascribed to God? - (1) G\\\\\\.
+This comes from the Hebrew word gedolah.
 God's greatness is an eternal and immutable attribute, not merely a title that He has earned.
-He always has been and always will be infinitely greater than anything to which He is compared. - (2) P. From the Hebrew word gevurah, which also denotes strength and might.
+He always has been and always will be infinitely greater than anything to which He is compared. - (2) P\\\\\\.
+From the Hebrew word gevurah, this may also denote strength and might.
 In the realm of power, there is no one who can contend with God.
-If all the forces of creation were to come together in a single army to oppose the throne of God, it would be as pointless and unthreatening as a tiny gnat pounding its head against a world of granite. - (3) G. From the Hebrew word tif'arah, which also denotes beauty.
+If all the forces of creation were to come together in a single army to oppose the throne of God, it would be as pointless and unthreatening as a tiny gnat pounding its head against a world of granite. - (3) G\\\\\\.
+From the Hebrew word tif'arah, this may also communicate beauty.
 It is often used to describe the splendor of garments or the magnificence of jewels.
-The most breathtaking beauty of creation is a dark shadow compared to the One who created all. - (4) V. From the Hebrew word netzach, which can communicate different meanings depending on the context.
-In one context, it may communicate victory or strength; but in another, it can communicate the idea that something or someone is perpetual or enduring.
+The most breathtaking beauty of creation is a dark shadow compared to the One who created all.

-- (5) M. From the Hebrew word hod, which may also denote splendor, honor, beauty, or vigor. - (6) K. From the Hebrew word mamlakhah, which communicates ideas of dominion, sovereignty, reign, and rule.
-The pagan king Nebuchadnezzar declared of God, "for his dominion is an everlasting dominion, and his kingdom endures from generation to generation; all the inhabitants of the earth are accounted as nothing, and he does according to his will among the host of heaven and among the inhabitants of the earth; and none can stay his hand or say to him, "What have you done?'"
+- (4) V\\\\\\.
+From the Hebrew word netzach, this can communicate different meanings depending on the context.
+In one context, it may communicate victory or strength; but in another, it can communicate the idea that something or someone is perpetual or enduring. - (5) M\\\\\.
+From the Hebrew word hod, this may also denote splendor, honor, beauty, or vigor. - (6) The K\\\\\\.
+From the Hebrew word mamlakhah, the right communicates ideas of dominion, sovereignty, reign, and rule.
+The pagan king Nebuchadnezzar declared of God, "For His dominion is an everlasting dominion, and His kingdom endures from generation to generation; all the inhabitants of the earth are accounted as nothing, and He does according to His will among the host of heaven and among the inhabitants of the earth; and none can stay His hand or say to Him, 'What have You done?'"
 (Daniel 4:34-35). - b.
 Explain in your own words how these six attributes demonstrate God's supremacy over all.